ksu-cs-textbooks/cis301/content/3-chapter/3_2-notAndOr.md

 p: I am going to work today
 ```

 and would then use a NOT operator to express the negation.
-Our full translation to propositional logic would be: `!p`
+Our full translation to propositional logic would be: ` ¬p`

 ### Example 2